 If your wired mouse isn’t working, you’re probably out of luck.
 Those things are generally foolproof and rely on deep system tools like HID configurations to function.
 If that doesn’t work, it’s probably an issue with the hardware.
 Wireless mice, including Logitech mice and the Magic Mouse, are far more likely to suddenly disconnect.
-If your wireless mouse isn’t working in macOS, try these options listed below.
+If your wireless mouse isn’t working with macOS, try these options listed below.

-1. Check the mouse’s batteries
+1. Check the batteries in the mouse

 2. Try a different surface

-3. Toggle the mouse’s power
+3. Toggle the power on the mouse

 For mice with power switches, try cycling the power.
 Turn the mouse off, wait ten seconds, and turn the mouse back on.
 That will refresh the wireless connection and give a wireless mouse the opportunity to establish a more stable communication channel.

 4. Improve your connection

 If your mouse uses a USB receiver, like most Logitech mice, make sure the receiver is physically close to the mouse.
 Line of sight between the mouse and the receiver isn’t necessary for modern radio frequency mice, but it can help reduce the number of obstacles that may interfere with wireless transmission.

 Also, make sure the mouse’s receiver isn’t plugged into a USB hub.
 This is another one of those things that doesn’t matter in 99 percent of cases, but sometimes the hub doesn’t handle mice properly.
 Ensure this isn’t a problem by connecting the USB receiver directly to the Mac.

 If nothing helps, try a different receiver as well.
 While it’s rare, it’s not impossible for receivers to get damaged.
 If the device isn’t receiving enough power, it won’t be able to reliably pick up the wireless connection.